 Which leads me to this, which I first spotted about a month ago, and which surfaced again today.
 It's a picture of Facebook braintrust Mark Zuckerberg at his desk.

 Notice anything?
 Eagle-eyed Chris Olson on Twitter did.

 I don't know about Thunderbird - a brief online search didn't reveal it to be any more or less secure than any other email services - but the other items really caught my attention.

 I've had my camera covered pretty much since I got my first Mac and the first thing that popped up on my screen - very unexpectedly - was my big old face from an unflattering angle.
 What I'd never thought about was the need to cover the audio jack as well.
 Both would probably have earned me the old paranoid nutjob label in the past.

-On the other hand, if Zuckerberg of all people feel the need to cover the camera and mic jack on his laptop, that pretty much tells me everything I need to know about that.
+On the other hand, if Zuckerberg of all people feels the need to cover the camera and mic jack on his laptop, that pretty much tells me everything I need to know about that.
 Not to mention how ironic it is that the man in the middle of ongoing user privacy issues makes a point of protecting his own privacy while exploiting ours.
-He may feel entitled to tracking the rest of us around the internet even when we're not on his site, but he doesn't want anyone to do the same to him.
+He may feel entitled to track the rest of us around the internet even when we're not on his site, but he doesn't want anyone to do the same to him.
 I call that hypocrisy, but I am grateful to Zuck for one thing: if it's good enough for him, it's good enough for me.
 The mic is now covered too.